Remote Support Tool Frequently Asked Questions

 The appliance provides the hardware and software integrated into our networks to give reliable and secure communications with your computers and smart devices.
 More information about Bomgar is located on their main web site, www.bomgar.com.

-How is Remote Support Tool different from, LogMeIn or GoToMyPC?
+How is the Remote Support Tool different from, LogMeIn or GoToMyPC?

 Do Windows and Macs already have screen-sharing capabilities?

 You may be familiar with Windows Remote Desktop Connection or the Remote Assistance feature, which allows you to invite others to help you remotely with a computer problem.
 Macs also have their own screen sharing capabilities.
 For one-to-one Windows-to-Windows or Mac-to-Mac communications, these applications are adequate.
-In mixed environments, with hundreds or thousands of Windows, Macs, Linux, and smart devices such as iPhones, iPads, Android phones and Tablets, and Blackberry devices, an Enterprise-level solution is best.
+An enterprise-level solution is best for our environment, with hundreds or thousands of Windows, Macs, Linux, and smart devices such as iPhones, iPads, Android phones, and tablets.
 The Bomgar appliance offers the University the right capabilities of interoperability, features, and security that meet our requirements.

 The underlying technology is similar.
 With Remote Support, an IT staff member can assist a colleague remotely, over the web.
-With Remote Access, a feature used primarily with Windows Servers, many client computers can log in to the remote server to run applications such as Microsoft Word, Outlook, and Excel.
-Remote Support is usually just that - remotely supporting a client with her computer or smart device, whereas Remote Access usually involves connecting to a server to run an application located on that server.
+With Remote Access, a feature used primarily with Windows Servers, many client computers can log in to the remote server to run applications such as Microsoft Word and Excel.
+Remote Support is usually just that--remotely supporting a client with their computer or smart device--whereas Remote Access usually involves connecting to a server to run an application located on that server.